wira-masooma/studious-octo-eureka/README.md

 # studious-octo-eureka
-A practice for getting more proficient with github.
+A practice for getting more proficient atgithub.